amandaguglieri/hackinglife/docs/metasploit.md

 # View all running processes
 ps

+# Migrate to a different process with more privileges
+steal_token <PID>

 # View the process that we are
 getpid

+# Dumps the contents of the SAM database
+hashdump

+# Dumps ...
+lsa_dump_sam

+# Meterpreter LSA Secrets Dump
+lsa_dump_secrets

 # Enumerate the modules available at this meterpreter session
 use -l